 SIU reentry students who have not earned an Illinois baccalaureate oriented AA or AS degree, or students concurrently enrolled at another institution while attending SIU, must complete the SIU Core Curriculum or the IAI General Education Core Curriculum requirements.
-A student must have a minimum of 30 semester hours of transfer credit toward the satisfaction of general education requirements prior to enrollment at SIU in order to be eligible to complete the IAI GECC in lieu of the SIU UCC requirement subsequent to admission to the University.
+A student must have a minimum of 30 semester hours of transfer credit prior to enrollment at SIU in order to be eligible to complete the IAI GECC in lieu of the SIU UCC requirement subsequent to admission to the University.
 Concurrently enrolled students should seek advice from Transfer Student Services on acceptable course equivalents to the SIU Core Curriculum or visit the web site: transfer.siu.edu.